victorlian/VoxSpell/README.md

 7. ~~Stats class accuracy not updating~~
 8. After correct spelling of a word in Review Quiz, doesnt remove from the list.

-##TODO - Testing and error checking
-1. Check all files exist and warn user if any missing

 ##TODO - in read me:
 1. State about FFMPEG